 Official transcripts, from all institutions attended for program coursework, must be received by Dr. Lindsley or the Office of Accreditation, Placement and Licensure prior to program completion to be eligible for recommendation for certification.

 The following documents are required to complete your application and should be submitted with the rest of the application.
-They will be sent to your cooperating teacher to introduce yourself and share your qualifications.

 Cover Letter